colinjianingxie/ServiceMonitorGenerator/README.md

 - Working knowledge of Kubernetes
 - Prometheus installed that Autodiscovers namespaces and service monitors

+# Basic Setup
+You will need to have some services deployed in a custom namespace and have Prometheus installed.
+Prometheus is a tool that helps scrape metrics.
+To set up Prometheus and have the services deployed, follow this [github tutorial](https://github.com/colinjianingxie/ServiceMonitoring#kubernetes).
+You will need to have the prometheus-operator deployed as well as prometheus.

 # How the Service Monitor is formatted
 For every service that needs monitoring, there needs to be a **service monitor** uploaded within the namespace of the service.
-A sample service monitor looks like the following:
+A sample **ServiceMonitor.yaml** looks like the following:

 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor